bwann/homelab/FAQ.md

 all are embedded Intel Atom motherboards, either older D2500s or a couple of newer Avoton D2550s from Supermicro.
 There's a couple of old Pentium E6500s in there too that I bought from surplus.

+Some motherboards have built-in 12 VDC inputs which could save using a PicoPSU.
+I considered them, but then I wouldn't be able to power dual hard drives.